oauth-xx/oauth2/CONTRIBUTING.md

 2. Update the version number in `version.rb`, and ensure `CHANGELOG.md` reflects changes
 3. Run `bin/setup && bin/rake` again as a secondary check, and to update `Gemfile.lock`
 4. Run `git commit -am "🔖 Prepare release v<VERSION>"` to commit the changes
-5. Run `git push` to trigger the final CI pipeline before release, & merge PRs
+5. Run `git push` to trigger the final CI pipeline before release, and merge PRs
-    - NOTE: Remember to [check the build][🧪build]!
+    - NOTE: Remember to [check the build][🧪build].
 6. Run `export GIT_TRUNK_BRANCH_NAME="$(git remote show origin | grep 'HEAD branch' | cut -d ' ' -f5)" && echo $GIT_TRUNK_BRANCH_NAME`
 7. Run `git checkout $GIT_TRUNK_BRANCH_NAME`
-8. Run `git pull origin $GIT_TRUNK_BRANCH_NAME` to ensure you will release the latest trunk code
+8. Run `git pull origin $GIT_TRUNK_BRANCH_NAME` to ensure latest trunk code
 9. Set `SOURCE_DATE_EPOCH` so `rake build` and `rake release` use same timestamp, and generate same checksums
     - Run `export SOURCE_DATE_EPOCH=$EPOCHSECONDS && echo $SOURCE_DATE_EPOCH`
     - If the echo above has no output, then it didn't work.
-    - Note that you'll need the `zsh/datetime` module, if running `zsh`.
+    - Note: `zsh/datetime` module is needed, if running `zsh`.
     - In older versions of `bash` you can use `date +%s` instead, i.e. `export SOURCE_DATE_EPOCH=$(date +%s) && echo $SOURCE_DATE_EPOCH`
 10. Run `bundle exec rake build`
 11. Run `bin/gem_checksums` (more context [1][🔒️rubygems-checksums-pr], [2][🔒️rubygems-guides-pr])
     to create SHA-256 and SHA-512 checksums.
 This functionality is provided by the `stone_checksums` [gem][💎stone_checksums].
-    - Checksums will be committed automatically by the script but not pushed
+    - The script automatically commits but does not push the checksums
 12. Run `bundle exec rake release` which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org][💎rubygems]